 Attorney for CPS Investigations in Harris County, TX

-The Gonzalez Law Group, PLLC understands how important family is to you, and how you’re willing to do anything to keep it together.
+The Gonzalez Law Group understands how important your family is to you and that you are willing to do anything to keep it together.
 It is always advisable to have a CPS lawyer present with you if dealing with a CPS investigation.
-The Gonzalez Law Group, PLLC can help you during a CPS investigation.
+The Gonzalez Law Group can help you during a CPS investigation.
 They will be there side by side while the investigation is happening.
-Contact The Gonzalez Law Group, PLLC at (832) 530-4070 to get a free consultation.
-The Gonzalez Law Group, PLLC is determined to help your family stay together.
-The Gonzalez Law Group, PLLC works with clients in Houston, Galveston, Richmond, Baytown, Pasadena, Sugarland, Pearland, Katy, League City, and others.
+Contact our firm to get a free consultation.
+We are determined to help your family stay together.
+We work with clients in Houston, Galveston, Richmond, Baytown, Pasadena, Sugarland, Pearland, Katy, League City, and others.